CompuTec/labels-docs/current/setup/computec-labels-sap-addon.md

+---
+sidebar_position: 5
+---

 # CompuTec Labels SAP Addon

 CompuTec Labels SAP add-on is an extension utilizing printing SAP objects from the Business One Client.

 ## Installation

-Download installation files for the download page.
+Download installation files from the download page<!-- TODO: Link -->.

 This is a lightweight deployment add-on.
 As such, install it, log in to your SLD Service, import and assign the add-on from there.